DavidF-Dev/Unity-DeveloperConsole/.github/README.md

 <b>Q. Does the dev console work in release builds?</b></br>
 A. Yes, the dev console can be used in release builds, but will need to be enabled via script: ``DevConsole.EnableConsole()``.
 It can be included in commercial projects as long as the [licensing conditions](https://github.com/DavidF-Dev/Unity-DeveloperConsole/blob/main/LICENSE.md) are fulfilled.
 Furthermore, specific commands can be set up to only work in development builds.

-<b>Q. Why does the Unity asset store version cost money?</b></br>
-A. For developers that would like the asset linked to their Unity account, or just want to show me a little support.
-Paid owners of the asset will also receive prioritised support.

 <b>Q. How do I add a custom parameter type?</b></br>
 A. Use ``DevConsole.AddParameterType<T>()`` to enable the use of the specified type as parameters.
 A parser function must be provided, which converts a string into the parameter type.